 This course focuses on managing communication issues when healthcare organizational and stakeholder interests collide.
-The course explores the dynamic public environment of health care and the influences that must be considered by decision-makers.
+The students will explore the dynamic public environment of health care and the influences that must be considered by decision-makers.
 Knowing how actions may be judged in the public arena will help managers navigate their healthcare careers.
 Managers at all levels need to know how to interact with various “publics”, such as the media, the community, public interest groups, agencies, unions, etc. The course uses case studies and interactive problem-solving.
-Public relations tools and techniques, consumer behavior, and strategic public affairs planning are examined.
+Public relations tools and techniques, consumer behavior, and strategic public affairs planning are examined

 HPM 6061 Managing Long-Term Health Care Facilities

 This course provides an opportunity to examine the essential skills required for the successful management of a long-term care facility.
 The focus is on management functions (leadership, planning, organizing, and marketing), human resources, finance (principles of accounting and budgeting), environment (architecture and regulatory) issues, and resident/patient care.
 The course also examines the multiple aspects of the administrator’s role in the operations and politics of the organization.